Jon Fingas, writing for Endgaget about Transit for iOS releasing a new version of their Apple Watch app:

 Letterboxd is nice enough for a dedicated app just for movies – the features you’d want here are different from a TV-tracking app like Couchy, which is more designed for keeping up (because you don’t usually review episodes).

 Thankfully, Letterboxd added automation support last year along with the release of their iPad version.
-They have documentation for their URL scheme available, so I took a look and put together a workflow to help me get started tracking movies to watch.
+They have documentation for their URL scheme available, so I took a look and put together a shortcut to help me get started tracking movies to watch.

 The iPad has been my main computing device since the Pro line came out.
 Being without it for a few weeks has really highlighted why I prefer the iPad, and in many cases, has shown me how I can do more than on any other device.